Beverly 400+ Legacy Project

 Those citizens wishing to be involved should watch our website for public meetings to review design and provide input.
 Sign up for the Beverly 400+ newsletter here, make a donation here, and follow us on Facebook, Instagram, and LinkedIn.

 Got questions?
-Contact: [email protected].
+Contact: legacy@beverly400.org.

 Beverly Quadricentennial, Inc. a 501(c) (3) non-profit organization since 2023, is dedicated to commemorating the city's rich history, celebrating and embracIng its diverse community, and inspiring a collective vision for future centuries.
 Eligible donations to support Beverly 400+ are tax deductible to the fullest extent allowed by law.